Guide to Battery Electric Vehicles (BEV)

 If you have off-street parking, this is what you should do:

 You can also connect the car to a normal 3-pin socket in your house to charge up.
-You’ll need a special cable to do this which will often come with your car.
-However, there are two disadvantages to EV charging from a 3-pin socket:
+However, we don’t recommend charging from a 3-pin socket and most manufacturers state that you should only resort to this method in emergencies.

 As we've seen in the section above, the best (and cheapest) place for EV drivers to charge an electric car is at home, assuming you have off-street parking.
 EV charging at home allows you to control your energy usage and save money.
 We can arrange a dedicated electric vehicle charging point for you and, if you are eligible, there is currently a government grant for getting EV chargers installed.